 Wherever possible this material should refer to current and emerging best practices, and to complete this discussion of the VM layer there are at least two that are very important.
 Java and their JVM (Java Virtual Machine) has been around for a while and there are many tools and toolchains to develop and deploy Java based systems.
 In the Java model, compilers and tools are supposed to compile to run on the VM directly but in practice this isn't always the case.
 If the code can be translated once from the JVM bytecodes to one or more machine languages that it will run faster as native machine code.
 This is just a case of moving as much work as you can to before you load and run a program, you can interpret the JVM codes "on the fly" but you optimise the repetetive work of reading and decoding bytecodes and looking up the code fragments needed to evaluate them with a caching scheme.
 Or do all this even earlier by compiling translations of small blocks of JVM to native code.

 The other important technology and one that we will focus a lot of attention on when we get to that level of this abstractions is LLVM or Low Level Virtual Machine.
 The idea is that much of the work to optimize code as well as link editing and in general how the language tool chain is architected is independent of both the high level language being compiled and the low level machine codes being run on the machine.
 Part of the LLVM toolset are C++ libraries to generate LLVM code, the upshot of this is creating a creating a toy compiler.
 As and excercise you might try to implement the toy language from NAND to Tetris, Jack, in LLVM by building from this example.
 Also expect golang, built on LLVM, to be an important language for our collaborative work.
-What makes LLVM so promissing is who it is designed to interface with code generators, not so much to be interpreted directly.
+What makes LLVM so promissing is how it is designed to interface with code generators, not so much to be interpreted directly.
 That means it doesn't have to have low level byte codes, and the external representations are for persisting tree structures of internal representations shared by the toolchain.
 These are designed to efficiently store and reload these internal structures which are passed between the toolchain libraries whenever they run.

 In virtual memory, CPU architectures include special hardware to make the process efficient, but its purpose is to provide the software a simple and consistent model of main memory.
 In small architectures with 16 or fewer bits of address space you rarely need to have a program address more memory than the machine phyically has, but even some extended 16 bit architectures like the 8086 and 80286 might use more memory that physically available because of multi-tasking.
 Here each "process" gets its own memory space and segment registers are used to move around several 64K memory windows available to "user mode" processes.
 As you might imagine this process is a bit of a mess to manage and when 32 and then 64 bit architectures became available, all of these complex memory models went away.